lucadevitis-msm/acceptance-spec-puppet/README.md

     nodeset
       should configure a masterless environment
       should include a default host
-  File "Gemfile"
-    should be file
-    content
-      should contain "gem 'msmfg_spec_helper'"
-  File "Gemfile.lock"
-    should be file
-  File "Rakefile"
-    should be file
-    should contain "require 'msmfg_spec_helper/rake_tasks/puppet_module"

 Finished in 0.05903 seconds (files took 0.87694 seconds to load) 21 examples, 0 failures